ddd-mtl/holochess/README.md

 1. Challenge an Opponent

 Send a challenge request to an opponent.
 Fields:
- - Timestamp: Time where challenge has been made
+ - timestamp: Time where challenge has been made
- - Opponent: Hash of opponent
+ - challengee: Hash of opponent
- - ChallengerPlaysWhite: Boolean - self-explanatory
+ - challengerPlaysWhite: Boolean - self-explanatory
  - isGamePublic: Boolean - if true, challenge and moves are published in the dht, otherwise each entries are local to players sources chains only.

- 2. Opponent accepts challenge and plays first move (empty if opponent does not play white)
+ 2. challengee accepts challenge and plays first move (empty if challengee does not play white)

  3. Player sends chess move.
 Fields:
   - gameHash: Hash of challenge request